matrix-org/matrix-spec-proposals/proposals/MSCZZZZ-matrix-for-the-social-media-use-case.md

 Defining separate types help making sure the app displaying them is able to support all the content of this specific event type.

+See the later point for regular room message fallback.

 #### Base event

 The structure of the event should just be extensible events.